mlrun/mlrun/docs/tutorial/index.md

 Make sure you start with the [**Quick Start Tutorial**](./01-mlrun-basics.ipynb) to understand the basics.

-Each of the following tutorials is a dedicated Jupyter notebook, it can be downloaded by clicking on the `download` icon at the top.
+Each of the following tutorials is a dedicated Jupyter notebook.
+You can download them by clicking the `download` icon at the top of each page.

 ```{toctree}
 :maxdepth: 1